Sonya Legg

-Sonya Legg is a British oceanographer who is an Associate Director of the Cooperative Institute for Modeling the Earth System at Princeton University.
+Sonya Legg is a British oceanographer who is Director of the Center for Ocean Leadership.
 She studies the physical and dynamical processes of ocean circulation.
 Legg is involved with various initiatives to improve the representation of women in geoscience.
 She was Chair of the Mentoring Physical Oceanography Women to Increase Retention (MPOWIR) and is the co-chair of the Scientific Steering Group that directs the work of CLIVAR.

 Early life and education

 Legg was born to a British father and a Sri Lankan mother and she was brought up far from an ocean in Zambia.
 She became interested in weather and climate as a child, and by the age of nine had her own weather station thermometers.
 She was a student at Wells Cathedral School and at the University of Oxford, where she studied physics and graduated with first class honours.
 She moved to London for her graduate research, and specialised in physical oceanography at Imperial College London.
 She was a postdoctoral fellow at the University of Colorado Boulder, where she worked in JILA.
 After two years in Boulder, Legg moved to the University of California, Los Angeles.